Quantum advantage in zero-error function computation with side information: Abstract

 \section{Abstract}

 We consider the problem of zero-error function computation with side information.
 Alice and Bob have correlated sources $X,Y$ with joint p.m.f. $p_{XY}(\cdot, \cdot)$.
 Bob wants to calculate $f(X,Y)$ with zero error.
-Alice communicates $m$-length blocks $(m \geq 1)$ with Bob over error-free channels: classical or quantum.
-In the classical setting, the minimum communication rate depends on the asymptotic growth of the chromatic number of an appropriately defined $m$-instance ``confusion graph'' $G^{(m)}$.
-In the quantum setting, it depends on the asymptotic growth of the orthogonal rank of the complement of $G^{(m)}$.
-The behavior of the quantum advantage (ratio of classical and quantum rates) depends critically on $G^{(m)}$ which is shown to be sandwiched between $G^{\boxtimes m}$ ($m$-times strong product) and $G^{\lor m}$ ($m$-times OR product) respectively.
+Alice encodes $m$-length blocks $(m \geq 1)$ of her observations to Bob over error-free channels, which can be classical or quantum.
+We consider two classical settings. (i) Alice communicates via a fixed length code (FLC), and (ii) Alice communicates via a variable length code (VLC).
+In the FLC scenario, the minimum communication rate depends on the asymptotic growth of the chromatic number of an appropriately defined $m$-instance ``confusion graph'' $G^{(m)}$.
+In the VLC scenario, the corresponding rate is characterized by the asymptotics of the chromatic entropy of $G^{(m)}$.
+In the quantum setting, we only consider fixed length codes; the corresponding rate depends on the asymptotic growth of the orthogonal rank of the complement of $G^{(m)}$.
+The behavior of the communication rates depends critically on $G^{(m)}$, which is shown to be sandwiched between $G^{\boxtimes m}$ ($m$-times strong product) and $G^{\lor m}$ ($m$-times OR product) respectively.
 Our work presents necessary and sufficient conditions on the function $f(\cdot, \cdot)$ and joint p.m.f. $p_{XY}(\cdot,\cdot)$ such that $G^{(m)}$ equals either $G^{\boxtimes m}$ or $G^{\lor m}$.
-We study the behavior of the quantum advantage in the single-instance case and the asymptotic (in $m$) case for several classes of confusion graphs and demonstrate, e.g., that there exist problems where there is a quantum advantage in the single-instance rate but no quantum advantage in the asymptotic rate.
+Our work explores the multitude of possible behaviors of the quantum and classical (FLC/VLC) rates in the single-instance case and the asymptotic (in $m$) case for several classes of confusion graphs.
+We show that there exist confusion graphs for which the quantum rate is exponentially smaller than the FLC and VLC rates.
+With respect to FLCs, we show, e.g., that the quantum advantage may exist in the single-instance but disappear in the asymptotic rate.
+With respect to VLCs, we show that there are scenarios where the VLC rate can be smaller than the quantum rate and vice versa.